meule/rul/README.md

 7. Browse http://\_Your Elastic IP\_
 8. You are my hero! -‿-

-Data is from GIS-lab http://gis-lab.info (Thank you guys, you are the best!)
+Data is from GIS-lab http://gis-lab.info (Thank you guys, you are the best!).

-The server stack: PostgreSQL+PostGIS - TileStache - Gunicorn - Nginx
+The server stack: PostgreSQL+PostGIS - TileStache - Gunicorn - Nginx.

 The server architecture is taken from Nelson Minar great work: https://github.com/NelsonMinar/vector-river-map (Big thanx Nelson!)